ChrisF64/Honda-Riders-Club/README.md

 ## UX
 ### Ideal Users
 The ideal user for this website is:
-* Current user
-* New user
 * Experienced rider
 * New rider

 ### User-Stories
-#### Current User Goals
+#### Experienced Rider Goals
-1. As a current user, I want to see regular updates to the events page.
+1. As an experienced rider, I want to see regular updates to the events page.
-2. As a current user, I want to easily navigate through the site and access the information I require with ease.
+2. As an experienced rider, I want to easily navigate through the site and access the information I require with ease.
-3. As a current user, I want to easily navigate to content I have previously viewed within a small number of steps.
+3. As an experienced rider, I want to easily navigate to content I have previously viewed within a small number of steps.

-#### New User Goals
+#### New Rider Goals
-1. As a new user, I want to easily navigate the entire site intuitively.
+1. As a new rider, I want to easily navigate the entire site intuitively.
-2. As a new user, I want the information I seek to be easily accessible and relevant.
+2. As a new rider, I want the information I seek to be easily accessible and relevant.

 ### Development-Planes
 To create a website that answers the above user stories and identifies the functionality of the site.
 This includes an introduction, an events page, current member photos and a join us page.